Honda HA-420 Business Jet, Japan

 HAC began to research for a potential small size business jet in early 1980s.
 The development of the first prototype, the MH02 Hondajet, began in the late 1980s and early 1990s at Mississippi State University's Raspet Flight Research Laboratory.

 Built with composite materials, the MH-02 took off on its first flight in December 2003.
 It was introduced to the global audience at the EAA Venture Air Show held in Oshkosh, Wisconsin, in July 2005.

 In July 2006, HAC decided to commercialise the Hondajet.
-The company began to take customer orders in 2006 with a price tag of $3.65m each.
+The company began to take customer orders in 2006 worth $3.65m each.
 HAC and Piper Aircraft Company entered into partnership in August 2006 to market the aircraft.

 Construction of the new production facility to build the Hondajet began in 2007 and was completed in 2011.

 Assembly of flexible airframe, fuselage, metal wings, empennage, landing gear and engine pylons began in May 2010.
+The maiden flight of the first HA-420 jet took place from Piedmont Triad International Airport in December 2010.
 In July 2011, HAC announced that it will produce 70 to 100 Hondajets per annum.

 Construction and flight deck of the HA-420

 The fuselage is made up of lightweight carbon composite or honeycomb sandwich materials to decrease the overall weight of the aircraft.
 The wings are built with reinforced single sheets of aluminium, which provide a smoother surface compared to the wings of conventional business jets.